Austro-Hungarian Navy: Establishment of the Austrian Navy

 The onset of the French Revolution in 1789 and the subsequent French Revolutionary Wars greatly changed the political face of Europe and resulted in the largest expansion of the Austrian Navy up to that point in time.
 Under Joseph II's successor, Leopold II, the Austrian Navy was formally located out of the port of Trieste.
-In 1797 with the Treaty of Campo Formio between France and Austria which ended the War of the First Coalition, Austria ceded to France the Austrian Netherlands and certain islands in the Mediterranean, including Corfu and some Venetian-held islands in the Adriatic.
+In 1797 with the Treaty of Campo Formio between France and Austria which ended the War of the First Coalition, Austria ceded to France the Austrian Netherlands and certain islands in the Mediterranean, including Corfu and the other Ionian Islands.
 The Republic of Venice and its territories were divided between the two states, and Austria received the city of Venice along with Istria and Dalmatia.
 Venice's naval forces and facilities were also handed over to Austria and became the basis of the formation of the future Austrian Navy.

 The Treaty of Campo Formio resulted in Austria becoming the largest, and indeed the only, naval power in the Adriatic.
 Prior to the incorporation of the remnants of the Venetian navy, the Austrian Navy only consisted of the two cutters purchased in 1786, as well as several armed merchant vessels and gunboats.
-While Venice had suffered under French occupation, and the ships Austria acquired from the city's annexation allowed the Austrian Navy to grow to some 37 vessels by the start of the War of the Second Coalition in 1799.
+While Venice had suffered under French occupation, the ships Austria acquired from the city's annexation still allowed the Austrian Navy to grow to some 37 vessels by the start of the War of the Second Coalition in 1799.
 These ships mostly consisted of small coastal craft, with some 111 guns and 787 crew members between them.
 This still remained a very small naval force, which with an average of just three guns and 21 crew members per ship, was largely unable to project power outside of the Adriatic or protect Austrian shipping in the Mediterranean.
 When the Austrian Army took Ancona in 1799, three former Venetian ships of the line, Laharpe, Stengel and Beyrand, were seized by the Austrians.
-Despite having 74 guns per-ship, far more than any other vessels in the Adriatic, the Austrian government chose to sell the ships for breaking rather than incorporate them into the Navy.
+Despite having 74 guns per ship, far more than any other vessels in the Adriatic, the Austrian government chose to sell the ships for breaking rather than incorporate them into the Navy.

 At the end of the 18th century, several new regulations were also imposed regarding naval activity.
 These included instructing officers to refrain from excessive shouting when giving sailing commands, directing the captains of each ship in the navy not to conduct business transactions on their own behalf, and ordering surgeons to fumigate their ships several times a day in order to prevent the outbreak of any disease.
 The most notable regulation imposed directed naval officers to learn German.
 At the time, most Austrian naval officers were Italian or Spanish, and Italian remained the main language of the officer corps until 1848.
 This policy change however reflected Austria's desire to re-order its multi-ethnic Empire more towards the German states of the Holy Roman Empire.